-WCF controlled by, but independent from, Worcestershire County Council.
-The WCF Board, consisting of a chair and three Executive Directors and six non-executive directors, is responsible for setting the strategic aims of the company, overseeing the management of the business and holding the Executive Team to account.
+WCF is controlled by Worcestershire County Council but is fully independent.
+The WCF Board, consisting of a Chair and five Executive Directors and six Non-Executive Directors, is responsible for setting the strategic aims of the company, overseeing the management of the business and holding the Executive Team to account.
 It is the responsible body for the performance of the company in terms of delivering its legal and contractual obligations and achieving outcomes for children in Worcestershire.

-The Chair of the Board is also independent and appointed by the Secretary of State for Education.
+The Chair of the Board was independent and appointed by the Secretary of State for Education, and from 1 October 2021 the Chair was employed by the company as the Statutory Direction was removed.
 The Board of Directors has a wide portfolio of expertise and knowledge in children's services, commercial, financial, and other disciplines.
 The Board provides support and challenge on the direction and strategy of the company and fulfilling its role has established the following committees Risk, Governance and Audit and Quality Assurance.

-WCF's Executive Directors consist of the Chief Executive, the Director of Education and Early Help and Director of Resources.
+WCF's Executive Directors consist of the Chief Executive, Director of Education, Early Years and Children with Disabilities, Director of Early Help, Children in Need and Family Front Door, Director of Child Protection and Through Care and Director of Resources.
 The Executive provides management oversight of operational activities of the Company.

-WCF produces a Business Plan each year which sets out is priorities and an Annual Report which reviews its performance against the Plan and a series of key performance indicators.
+WCF produces a Business Plan each year which sets out its priorities and an Annual Report which reviews its performance against the Plan and a series of key performance indicators.
 The Business Plan and Annual Report are focused on delivering better outcomes for children, young people and their families.